 I'VE BEEN SELF-PUBLISHING SINCE 2004

 Yuwanda Black, the course creator, has been self-publishing non-fiction since 2004.
-She has written and self-published over 50 ebooks, developed half a dozen ecourses, and taught on-site seminars.
-Learn more here.
+She has written and self-published over 100 books (fiction and non-fiction); developed half a dozen online courses; and taught on-site seminars.

 Yuwanda divulges her successes and failures, so you'll be able to hit the ground running as an indie publisher, avoiding the mistakes many newbies make and enjoying success that much sooner.